apug123/friendly-eureka/README.md

 Related to the above, I sometimes write messages when we should be talking instead.
 Please point it out to me if this is not ideal.

 I used to have trouble with work life balance.
 I still do, but I'm much better about it.
-Please respect my attempt at a work life balance - I go to the gym almost everyday, ice skating classes and practice at the rink, and need to take breaks otherwise I can stay focused way past work hours.
+Please respect my attempt at a work life balance - lately I'm always at the gym or ice rink.

 ## My premise